Postgraduate in Feline Medicine

 • Develop a logical approach to nasal disease, nasopharyngeal, laryngeal, and tracheal disease.

-• Understand feline lower airway disease (feline asthma and chronic bronchitis).
+• Understand feline lower airway disease (feline asthma and chronic bronchitis), how to diagnose the conditions and manage them.

 • Know how to approach and manage pulmonary parenchymal disease and pleural space disease.